-Local man designs 9/11 graphics for Nascar team
+Palm Beach County man designs 9/11 graphics for NASCAR team

 But there will be only one car with a tribute designed here from a man in Palm Beach County.

-"This one has all the artwork not to be over the top but with the U.S. flag and a silhouette on the car and obviously the sponsor on the side with the lower quarter saying "Never forget 9/11," David Marrero said.
+"This one has all the artwork, not to be over the top, but with the U.S. flag and a silhouette on the car and, obviously, the sponsor on the side with the lower quarter saying 'Never forget 9/11,'" David Marrero said.

 He said the sponsors are very patriotic.

-"I did some other cars in the past for them thanking the heroes when the pandemic was going on," Marrero said.
-"I did that design for Darlington last year.
-And this year they wanted to commemorate 9/11 because the event itself is on 9/11."
+"I did some other cars in the past for them, thanking the heroes when the pandemic was going on," Marrero said.
+"I did that design for (Jeff) Darlington last year, and this year they wanted to commemorate 9/11 because the event itself is on 9/11."

 Team owner and former NASCAR driver Matt Tifft said the car is painted with a clear message.

-"Supporting our troops, our country, and really paying tribute to the thousands of lives that were lost 20 years ago," he said.
+"Supporting our troops, our country and really paying tribute to the thousands of lives that were lost 20 years ago," he said.

-It was tough for David to design the graphics for 9/11.
+It was tough for Marrero to design the graphics for 9/11.

-The tributes don't stop there because on Sunday at a race in Bristol, Tennessee, David will have a car with a design in memory of the 13 service members who recently died in Afghanistan.
+The tributes don't stop there because during Sunday's race in Bristol, Tennessee, Marrero will have a car with a design in memory of the 13 service members who recently died in Afghanistan.